Rus1130/gag-macro/README.md

 1. Run the `main.exe` file.
 The decompiled `main.ahk` file is included for reference, or if you want to add your own modifications.
 2. Make sure that shiftlock is set to **off** and your camera mode is set to **Default (Classic)** and your movement mode is **Default (Keyboard)**.
 3. Make sure that the Recall Wrench is in your **2nd** slot and is not equipped when the macro starts.
+4. Close the chat window and the player list before starting the macro.
-4. In order to run the macro, make sure that you click the "Set Config" button and follow the directions on-screen.
+5. In order to run the macro, make sure that you click the "Set Config" button and follow the directions on-screen.
 This needs to be done only once, but can be done as many times as you want.
 This allows for certain variables to be set that cannot normally be changed by the user via the UI.
 # settings.ini
 * `kill_key`: The key to press to stop the macro.
 Default is `F6`.
 * `show_tooltips`: Whether to show tooltips in the UI.
 Default is `true`.